 Verification schedule.
 The certified pathway is subject to periodic verification as described in section 95500(b)(2) as applicable for the fuel pathway classification.

-Adjusting CI and Credit Balance.
-At any time during the 24 months following provisional certification, the Executive Officer may revise as appropriate the provisionally-certified CI.
-Until the Executive Officer has removed the provisional status pursuant to subsection (4) below, the Executive Officer may adjust the number of credits or reverse any credit in the fuel reporting entity's account using the provisional pathway without a hearing, notwithstanding the requirements of section 95495.
-At the end of the provisional period, the certified CI will be determined on the basis of 24 months of operational data.

-If the verified operational CI is higher than the provisionally-certified CI, the Executive Officer will replace the certified CI with the verified operational CI in the LRT-CBTS and will make any necessary credit adjustment in the fuel reporting entity's account using the provisional fuel pathway for reporting.
-Any credits generated using a provisionally-certified CI, across the entire period from original validation to completion of the periodic verification, are subject to adjustment.

-If the verified operational CI is lower than the provisionally-certified CI, the Executive Officer will certify the pathway with the lower CI, adding a conservative margin of safety per section 95488.4(a) if the applicant so desires.
-The fuel reporting entity will not be eligible for any retroactive credit generation for any quarter for which the reporting deadline has passed, but the revised CI will be valid for future reporting periods.

 Removal of provisional status.
 Positive or qualified positive verification statements covering at least 24 months of operational data will result in the removal of the provisional status for the certified pathway.

 Substitute Pathways for Reporting Exports and Other Transaction Types.
 If a fuel reporting entity is unable to determine the pathway for reporting a fuel transaction type listed in subsection (1) below, a Substitute pathway corresponding to the fuel type must be used for reporting.
-Substitute pathways have CI values based on weighted average CIs of that fuel in the prior year, and are provided on the LCFS web site.
+Substitute pathways have CI values based on weighted average CIs of that fuel in the prior year, and are provided on the LCFS website.

 The Substitute pathways are only available in the LRT-CBTS for reporting the following transaction types: